Regensburg lecture: Protests, attacks and threats

 Security was stepped up around and inside the Vatican City, because of concerns about the possibility of acts of violence.
 Thousands of people took part in various protests.

 At least five churches were attacked by Palestinians in the West Bank and Gaza.
 In the West Bank city of Nablus, firebombings left black scorch marks on the walls and windows of the city's Anglican and Greek Orthodox churches.
 At least five firebombs hit the Anglican church and its door was later set ablaze.
 A group called the Lions of Monotheism claimed responsibility and said the attacks were carried out to protest the Pope's speech.
 Later that day, four masked gunmen doused the main doors of Nablus' Roman and Greek Catholic churches with lighter fluid, then set them ablaze before opening fire on both buildings.
 In Gaza City, terrorists opened fire from a car at a Greek Orthodox church, striking the facade.
 Explosive devices were set off at the same Gaza church on Friday, causing minor damage.
 There were no claims of responsibility for any of the three aforementioned attacks.

 Several organizations, such as Al-Qaeda and the Mujahideen Shura Council threatened in a joint statement: "you and the West are doomed as you can see from the defeat in Iraq, Afghanistan, Chechnya, and elsewhere. ...
 We will break up the cross, spill the liquor and impose the jizya tax, then the only thing acceptable is a conversion (to Islam) or (being killed by) the sword. ...
 God enable us to slit their throats, and make their money and descendants the bounty of the Mujahideen."

 Employees of Ankara's Diyanet İşleri Başkanlığı (Presidency of Religious Affairs), the state body that organizes Muslim worship in Turkey, asked the authorities on 19 September to open legal proceedings against Pope Benedict XVI and to arrest him when he visits the country in November 2006.
-They said the Pontiff had violated Turkish laws upholding freedom of belief and thought by "insulting" Islam and the Prophet Muhammad.
+They said the Pontiff had violated Turkish laws upholding freedom of belief and thought by "insulting" Islam and Muhammad.

 The Lashkar-e-Taiba in Pakistan has issued a fatwā asking the Muslim community to kill Pope Benedict for his "blasphemous statement" about Muhammad.